Karl Weinrich: The war years

 After the outbreak of World War II, Weinrich was made a member of the Defense Committee for Wehrkreis (Military District) IX which included Gau Kurhessen.
 On 15 November 1940, he was made the Housing Commissioner for his Gau, and on 6 April 1942 became the Gau representative of the Plenipotentiary for Labor Allocation, Fritz Sauckel.
-On 16 November 1942, when the jurisdiction for the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, he was appointed Commissioner for his Gau.
+On 16 November 1942, when the jurisdiction for the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level, he was appointed commissioner for his Gau.
 In this capacity, he had responsibility for civil defense and evacuation measures, as well as control over the war economy, including rationing and suppression of black market activities.
 Shortly after the massive incendiary air raid on Kassel of 22 October 1943, which destroyed the entire city center, Weinrich was charged with failing in Kassel's war preparations and abandoning the city to its fate during the bombing, returning only to check on the condition of his own property.

 Reichsminister of Propaganda, Joseph Goebbels, wrote a scathing report to Hitler and commented in his diary:

-”Weinrich has in no way proven equal to the demands made on him by the recent air raid.
+Weinrich has in no way proven equal to the demands made on him by the recent air raid.
 The entire center of the city and most of the outlying sections have been destroyed.
-A gruesome picture strikes the eye … Much may have been prevented or at least mitigated if suitable preparations had been taken by the Gau leadership … Weinrich played a very sorry role … I shall certainly report to the Führer the pitiful role he played as Gauleiter and urge that he be quickly replaced.”
+A gruesome picture strikes the eye … Much may have been prevented or at least mitigated if suitable preparations had been taken by the Gau leadership … Weinrich played a very sorry role … I shall certainly report to the Führer the pitiful role he played as Gauleiter and urge that he be quickly replaced.

 Weinrich was placed on extended leave from his posts on 6 November 1943 and was retired to his farming estate in Trendelburg for the remainder of the war.
 His successor was Karl Gerland, then the Deputy Gauleiter in Reichsgau Lower Danube.
 Gerland was made the permanent Gauleiter on 13 December 1944.

 Postwar life

-After the war ended, Weinrich was interned in the Eselheide internment camp from 1945 to 1950.
+After Germany surrendered, Weinrich was interned in the Eselheide internment camp from 1945 to 1950.
 He underwent denazification proceedings and was adjudged to be in Category I, Major Offenders.
 On 6 July 1949, he was sentenced to ten years imprisonment in a labor camp by the Kassel Chamber of Justice.
 In November 1950 he was released, in consideration of time served.
 He returned to Trendelburg, then to Hausen (today, Obertshausen) and finally back to Kassel at the beginning of the 1960s.
 In 1960, the court in Kassel denied his request for compensation for loss of property during the wartime air raid.
 He died on 22 July 1973.